wp-plugins/updraftplus/readme.txt

 = Development version (not yet supported/released) =

 * FEATURE: Add option to exclude specified files from the 'uploads' backup.
 The default option will omit backing up backups created by at least 2 other backup plugins.
+* FIX: When advising the user that his remaining Dropbox quota is insufficient, take into account parts of the file already uploaded
 * TWEAK: Give more feedback to user when FTP login fails.
 Also, improve automatic switch to non-SSL FTP if SSL FTP fails to cover more situations.
+* TWEAK: Add informational text about the implications of not choosing any remote storage method
+* TWEAK: Supply the "Delete Old Directories" button directly with the message advising users to press it
 * TWEAK: If using WP Slimstats, don't search/replace the slimstats table when migrating (referer data should be left intact); and this table is often gigantic, so this hugely speeds up restores/migrations
 * TWEAK: Handle odd file permissions setups more skilfully when restoring/migrating
 * TWEAK: Automatically rescan for new backup sets if none were previously known (saves a click when manually importing)